 You understand what you want > You work hard for it > You achieve it.

 No God is involved in the process.
 Only persistence and faith within ourselves.

 For a conscious person who is relatively intelligent, mass religion is not logical and it’s only a burden.
 Even though a lot of the religious beliefs are inspiring, the sole though to obey rules that are not backed up by hard evidence seems a waste of time for the average human who is confident in his own abilities.

 Not that it’s totally not OK to believe in Christianity, Islam, or Hinduism, but your belief will bring some undesired thoughts to your mind.
-For example: I have not confessed this week; Am I a good man according to God?
-I must pray to get what I want in life, there is no other option.
+For

 The main idea here is to help you understand that you’re only wasting your time if you’re simply praying and hoping for good things to happen to you.
 If you’re a responsible being, you don’t need God or religion to know what’s good or what’s bad.
 You, yourself, know these things and you can decide what to do in any given situation.